Tax Deductions for Self-Employed Individuals

-Besides this deduction individuals working from home who have a space set aside somewhere within the home may have an additional deductions as well like these three examples:
+Besides this self-employed tax deduction, individuals working from home who have a space set aside somewhere within the home, may have additional tax deductions as well like these three examples:

 Utilities and Services